yanirs/established-remote/README.md

 # Established remote companies (hiring globally)

 A curated list of established remote/distributed/virtual tech companies.
 The general idea is to include only established tech companies for which a significant portion of the workforce works remotely. *Established* means that each company is either well-funded or profitable with at least 50 employees, and *tech* means that they have more than a handful of software development roles.
-To make this list more useful to a global audience, companies that limit their hiring of engineers to a small set of [countries](https://www.worldometers.info/geography/how-many-countries-are-there-in-the-world/) are no longer included.
+To make this list more useful to a global audience, companies that limit their hiring of engineers to a small set of [rich countries](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(PPP)_per_capita) are no longer included.

 Pull requests are welcome.
 Please keep the list in alphabetical order.